 Men's location demonstrates how little Garland knows of our lived experience.
 It seems that the Hertfordshire countryside was chosen as its isolation appears more threatening.
 Harper is cut off from her support system by distance.
-In reality, most of our experiences of male-perpetuated harassment happen in cities: being groped on the train, followed off the bus or heckled on the street.
+In reality, most of our experiences of male-perpetuated harassment happen in cities: being groped on the Tube, followed off the night bus or heckled on the street.

 Other than Harper’s ex-husband, James (Paapa Essiedu), all of the men in the film are played by Rory Kinnear: the too-familiar landlord, the dismissive police officer, the creepy vicar and even the snarling child.
 The point of this casting is to demonstrate that toxic masculinity is an all-encompassing issue and actually yes, it is all men.
 However, these caricatures of masculinity are so overtly horrid that this message is lost.
 I cannot see how liberal men will watch these violent, gross depictions and come away understanding that they are part of the problem.
 Garland is ignoring all the subtle and exhausting realities of patriarchal society that benefit even the men who proclaim their allyship.
 The softboi who saps women’s emotional labour or the friend who hangs out with your abuser – 'because he's a nice guy, really' – won’t see themselves in these crude portrayals.